laomeng0703/lidar_align/README.md

+## update 2023/07/17

+Modified the odom part in loader.cpp, and changed it to the calculation of external parameters of imu and lidar.

 # lidar_align

 ## A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor